Samuel29590/MolTimeTravel/README.md

 #### Ants

 Ants spawn in the middle of the ground and move randomly on the ground.
 The ant component consumes the service of the *SimulationManager* to know positions of insects.
-And if an ant is close to an insect, the ant produce and event that is consumed by the *SimulatioManager* andthe insect die and the storage variable of the simulation increase.
+And if an ant is close to an insect, the ant produce and event that is consumed by the *SimulatioManager* and the insect die and the storage variable of the simulation increase.

 #### TimeTravel

 The component TimeTravel aims to store data about all the components of the simulation.
 So when components variables changes, this changes are recorded by the TimeTravel component.
 With this data about components we are able to go backward on the simulation and replay step by step all the simulation.

 The component *TimeTravel* is extrenal from the simulation, and all components consume its event and use its service.
 Its event permit to restore the state of an object at a particular step and to notify when the component is recording or time traveling.
-Its service permit for components to save their states, permit to get data about the component and permit to do action while time-traveling.
+Its service permit for components to save their states, to get data about the component and permit to do action while time-traveling.

 ### How is the data recorded ?